 Here’s the thing.
 In 2017, a website simply isn’t enough.
-More than ever it’s important to reach into the spaces your audience already engages in and, you might find, that these spaces are social networks.
+More than ever it’s important to use your website as a central business hub and reach into the spaces your audience already engages in.

 Despite having been around for more than a decade social media is still misunderstood by many businesses.
 When we recently suggested creating a social media presence for one of our more corporate clients we were quickly rebuffed.

 In this particular case I agreed.
 They didn’t need to be on Facebook.
 Their audience were not using Facebook to discover their services.
 However, with no SEO on their website and no Perth focused marketing strategy to speak of, they did need to extend their reach.

 In this particular case we explored opportunities on LinkedIn (the social network for professionals) but it was the initial misunderstanding that played on my mind.

 It’s easy to see why Facebook is often confused as encompassing all social networks.
 With over 1.8 billion users it is by far the largest in the world.
 There are however, many more options for businesses to engage with their clients.

 Not every social media platform is made to connect in the same way and it’s important that your organisation:

 Selects platforms that align with your business goals

 Has a clear budget in mind, especially if you intend to promote and sponsor social content

 Has a clear content strategy in mind (what you’re going to post)